simonmichael/hledger/hledger/Hledger/Cli/Commands/Print.md

 `txt`, `beancount`, `csv`, `tsv`, `json` and `sql`.

 *Experimental:*
-The `beancount` format tries to produce Beancount-compatible output.
+The `beancount` format tries to produce Beancount-compatible output, as follows:
-It is very basic and may require additional manual fixups:

 - Transaction and postings with unmarked status are converted to cleared (`*`) status.
-- Transactions' payee and note are wrapped in double quotes.
+- Transactions' payee and note are backslash-escaped and double-quote-escaped and wrapped in double quotes.
 - Transaction tags are copied to Beancount #tag format.
+- Commodity symbols are converted to upper case, and a small number of currency symbols like `$` are converted to the corresponding currency names.
-- Account name parts are capitalised, and if the first account name part is not one of Assets, Liabilities, Equity, Income, or Expenses, "Equity:" is prepended.
+- Account name parts are capitalised and unsupported characters are replaced with `-`.
+  If an account name part does not begin with a letter, or if the first part is not Assets, Liabilities, Equity, Income, or Expenses, an error is raised.
-- The `$` commodity symbol is converted to `USD`.
+  (Use `--alias` options to bring your accounts into compliance.)
 - An `open` directive is generated for each account used, on the earliest transaction date.

+Some limitations:

+- Balance assertions are removed.
+- Balance assignments become missing amounts.
+- Virtual and balanced virtual postings become regular postings.
+- Directives are not converted.

 Here's an example of print's CSV output: